Dimebag Darrell: Early glam metal years

 Pantera released Projects in the Jungle and I Am the Night in 1984 and 1985, respectively.
 Both albums followed on in the glam metal style, and were comparable to Shout at the Devil-era Mötley Crüe, although I Am the Night had a slightly heavier sound than previous releases.
 Around this time, the Abbott brothers began listening to bands such as Metallica and Slayer.
 Darrell was particularly taken by Metallica's Ride the Lightning (1984).
 Glaze was unhappy with the Abbott brothers' desire to move towards a heavier sound; he later said he "didn't want to go that heavy.
 I didn't like it as well if the guitar was the main thing, like the Metallica songs."
 This conflict, along with a contractual dispute, led to his departure in 1986.

-Glaze was replaced by Phil Anselmo in late 1986.
+Pantera tried several replacement vocalists unsuccessfully during 1986 before discovering Phil Anselmo late that year.
 This new lineup briefly signed with Gold Mountain Records, but released Power Metal (1988) on Metal Magic.
 Abbott said Gold Mountain "wanted to change our style and make us sound like Bon Jovi, which is not quite up our alley".
 Anselmo did not write any of the lyrics for Power Metal, and the band was still in the process of distancing themselves from glam metal, but the album evidenced a stylistic change.
 A retrospective AllMusic album review by Bradley Torreano said Abbott's "speedy riffs" were one of the "more charming elements" of the band's sound.
 Brown said in a 1988 interview that "Darrell has always been chunking those riffs out from the start.
 But now with Phil in the band we've got a chance to make those riffs fully happen instead of having some gay singer over the top of them!"